 The talk range depends on the environment and terrain, it will be affected by concrete structures and heavy foliage.

 Optimal Range Outdoors Flat, open areas

 Medium Range Outdoors Buildings or trees.
-Also near residential buildings
+Also near residential buildings mountains.

-Minimal Range Outdoors Dense foliage or mountains.
 Also inside some buildings